Corporate Social Responsibility

 From financing green tech and clean energy to backing equitable enterprises, banking is one of the influencing industries that will shape the future.
 For all young people aspiring for a better world, the sector offers them an ideal platform to create change and Societe Generale is more determined than ever to open the doors of opportunity.

-Our new flagship Young Influencers Programme, which launched in October 2021, aims to equip the next generation of talent with the skills needed to build a successful career and make a positive impact.
-The programme will see 75 East London 16–18-year-olds enrolled this year, with a focus on young women, Black, Asian and Minority Ethnic students and students from a low socio-economic background.
+Our flagship Young Influencers Programme, which launched in October 2021, aims to equip the next generation of talent with the skills needed to build a successful career and make a positive impact.
+The programme will see 75 East London 16–18-year-olds enrolled this year, with a focus on young women, diverse ethnic minority students and students from a low socio-economic background.

 The workshops are supported by our employee volunteers who contribute their energy and expertise to inspire the students with the aim of having a positive impact on their future and our wider society.

-Young Influencers Programme participants will be invited to apply for a work experience placement during the summer of 2022, giving them the opportunity to put their newly acquired skills and knowledge into practice in the workplace.
+Young Influencers Programme participants are invited to apply for a paid work experience placement during the following summer, giving them the opportunity to put their newly acquired skills and knowledge into practice in the workplace.

 Our Wider Volunteering Offer: Opportunities and Positive Impact